 Case 39 (2009) is a psychological horror film directed by Christian Alvart who is also familiar with his space-horror movie Pandorum (2009).
-Case 39 is well recognized for its excellent plot progression and character developments.
+Case 39 is well recognized for its excellent plot progression and character development like Emelie (2015) and Hush (2016).
 The movie is also

 Where To Watch?